cdapio/cdap/cdap-docs/developer-guide/source/tools/index.rst

       - Tools for ingesting data into CDAP.
     * - :ref:`Authentication Clients<authentication-clients>`
       - Tools for fetching access tokens from the authentication service.
-    * - :ref:`CDAP Console<cdap-console>`
-      - A web-based graphical user interface to interact with CDAP instances and the applications they run.